Professor of Clinical Psychology

 - Psychotherapy and Assessment

-In addition to these research experiences, Shaikh has also obtained several years of clinical experience in multiple treatment settings, including an outpatient psychology clinic, an inpatient psychiatry and partial hospital unit at a VA medical center, an outpatient hospital clinic, an outpatient medical clinic, and in private practice.
+Ayesha Shaikh is a Professor in the Department of Psychological Sciences at Whittier College where she has been a member of the faculty since 2003.
+She is also a licensed clinical psychologist who specializes in adult psychopathology, group psychotherapy, adult attention deficit hyperactivity disorder (ADHD), and communication in close relationships.
+Professor Shaikh has also obtained several years of clinical experience in multiple treatment settings, including an outpatient psychology clinic, an inpatient psychiatry and partial hospital unit at a VA medical center, an outpatient hospital clinic, an outpatient medical clinic, and in private practice.
 Within these settings, she has served as an individual and group therapist, an evaluator, a consultant, a crisis intervention specialist, and a triage/intake counselor.
-Shaikh has treated hundreds of adults, aged 18-90, with a wide spectrum of diagnoses, ranging from relatively mild adjustment disorders and ADHD, to extremely severe psychiatric cases, to medical patients with cardiovascular disease.
+Professor Shaikh has treated hundreds of adults, aged 18-90, with a wide spectrum of diagnoses, ranging from relatively mild adjustment disorders and ADHD, to extremely severe psychiatric cases, to medical patients with cardiovascular disease.